 In response to these poor results, Toyobo and SCBA entered into an agreement to keep the testing results secret.
 The nondisclosure agreement prohibited both parties from informing the government (including their law enforcement customers) about the test results.

-On December 18, 2001 Dr. Westrick grew increasingly alarmed at the Toyobo-SCBA cover-up and wrote a memo to the President of SCBA urging SCBA to “immediately notify our customers of the degradation problems we are experiencing” with the Zylon vests.
-He informed his supervision that SCBA should “make the right difficult decisions” and “do the right things and not hesitate.”
+On December 18, 2001, Dr. Westrick grew increasingly alarmed at the Toyobo-SCBA cover-up and wrote a memo to the President of SCBA urging SCBA to “immediately notify our customers of the degradation problems we are experiencing” with the Zylon vests.
+He informed the President of Second Chance that SCBA should “make the right difficult decisions” and “do the right things and not hesitate.”
 The “obvious safety issues” should “not be hidden.”
 SCBA ignored this recommendation.

-In 2002, the President of SCBA wrote a confidential memo to the SCBA Executive Board acknowledging that the Zylon vests were dangerous, and explicitly urged the company to warn police.
+In 2002, the President of SCBA finally decided to act on Westrick’s concerns.
+He wrote a confidential memo to the SCBA Executive Board acknowledging that the Zylon vests were dangerous, and explicitly urged the company to warn police.
 The memo included two possible solutions:

-The SCBA General Counsel ordered that all copies of the memo be shredded, and that the document be removed from the SCBA computer system.
-All copies of the memo were destroyed, except for one copy preserved by Dr. Westrick, which he eventually provided to the United States and other law enforcement agencies in violation of the General Counsel’s instruction.
+The SCBA General Counsel ordered that all copies of the memo be shredded and that the document be removed from the SCBA computer system.
+All copies of the memo were destroyed, except for one copy preserved by Dr. Westrick, which he eventually provided to the United States and other law enforcement agencies.
 SCBA continued to sell the Zylon vests and did not issue any warnings.